The Singing Bee (Philippine game show): List of winners

 Aiza Seguerra, on July 8, 2008, became a champion of The Singing Bee twice, but after her second win of the PHP1,000,000 jackpot, she gave up her throne to give chance for others.
 The same thing happened to Rachel Alejandro, where she gave up her throne as defending champion.
 She defeated her co-contestant singer Bituin Escalante."

 Marlo Mortel on September 26, 2014, became a champion of The Singing Bee six times, but due to prior commitments such as the filming of Be Careful with My Heart (that he has to finish for the finale starting Oct-Nov 2014), and for the upcoming show called Oh My G!, Mortel, suddenly withdraws on October 3, 2014, he also mentioned on Instagram.

+Seasons

 Reception

 The Singing Bee is consistently topping TV ratings on its timeslot.
 In the year ender NUTAM TV ratings results of AGB Nielsen Philippines last 2008, it ranked 6th in the Top Weekday Primetime Programs with 33.2%, and 5th in the Top Weekend Primetime Programs with 26.4%.
 In Kantar Media Philippines, it hit an all-time high rating of 32.7% on July 26, 2009.